 - 1. A covering letter identifying the project, listing the enclosures and providing full contact details (contact name, company, phone, fax & e-mail). - 2.
-A site plan showing: - the proposed locations of all columns included in the project. - the Mounting height, Overhang, and Upcast angle of each luminaire. - the existing columns & luminaires affecting or contributing to the proposed system clearly marked as existing. - 3.
-Isolux diagrams to the extent required by AS/NZS1158. - 4.
-Copies of photometric test reports for the proposed luminaires, from an accredited testing laboratory in hard copy are available (supply if requested). - 5.
-Copies of reports generated by the Computer Design program declared on the Lighting Review Forms showing relevant luminance and illuminance information. - 6.
-Certification confirming that the Embedment Depth, Base Moment, Column Strength and Dynamic Response complies with the requirements of the Structural section (Appendices A, B & C) of the WCC Public Lighting Manual. - 7.
-The following details are available on request: - installation instructions for the luminaire (and column combination where applicable) including handling, transport and storage instructions. - maintenance instructions for the luminaire (and column combination where applicable) e.g. instruction and anatomy of the lantern for the purpose of maintenance and replacement. - 8.
-A recommended maintenance schedule (Cleaning, lamp replacement, etc) is available (supply if requested). - A detailed written warranty, minimum 10 years for the luminaire (and column combination where applicable) (excluding the lamp or control gear), stating: the extent and any conditions of the warranty. - the remedial action proposed in the event of a claim. - 10.
+A site plan showing: - the proposed locations of all columns included in the project. - the Mounting height, Overhang, and Upcast angle of each luminaire. the existing columns & luminaires affecting or contributing to the proposed system clearly marked as existing. - 3.
+An isolux diagram for each intersection or junction involved in the submission. - 4.
+Copies of photometric test reports for the proposed luminaires, from an accredited testing laboratory in hard copy, where not MANARC approved. - 5.
+Copies of reports generated by the Computer Design program declared on the Manukau City Council Lighting Review Form showing relevant luminance and illuminance information. - 6.
+Certification confirming that the Embedment Depth, Base Moment and Column Strength complies with the requirements of the Structural section (Appendices A and B) of the MCC Corporate Design Manual. - 7.
+The following details are available on request: - installation instructions for the luminaire and column combination including handling, transport and storage instructions. - maintenance instructions for the luminaire and column combination e.g. instruction and anatomy of the lantern for the purpose of maintenance and replacement. - 8.
+A recommended maintenance schedule (Cleaning, lamp replacement, etc) is available on request. - 9.
+A detailed written warranty, minimum 10 years for the column and luminaire combination (excluding the lamp or control gear), stating: the extent and any conditions of the warranty. the remedial action proposed in the event of a claim. - 10.
 A copy of the coating applicator's certification that the galvanising and / or paint has been applied in accordance with the coating manufacturer's specifications.